justusthane/justusthane.github.io/tech/sdr-adventures-in-shortwave/index.md

 LSB and USB (Lower Sideband and Uppersideband)

-:    These are both forms of AM called Single Sideband which use half as much bandwidth as AM.
+:    These are both forms of AM called Single Sideband.
+They use half as much bandwidth as AM.
 With regular AM, there's a carrier signal at the specified frequency, and the information is transmitted both above and below that frequency.
 In other words, it uses both sidebands.
 See this AM signal as an example:
 ![](UnitedAM.png)
-The carrier is at 1008 kHz&mdash;this is the frequency you would tune to&mdash;and the information is transmitted in 6 kHz-wide sidebands on either side of the carrier.
+The carrier is at 1008 kHz&mdash;this is the frequency you would tune to&mdash;and the information is transmitted in 6 kHz-wide sidebands on both sides of the carrier.

 :    In contrast, the Single Sideband modes use only a single sideband: Upper Sideband (USB) transmits information only above the carrier signal, while Lower Sideband (LSB) transmits information below the carrier.

 :    Here's an examble of LSB:
 ![](LSB.png)
-The small vertical yellow line represents the carrier signal at 7176 kHz, while the actual information (in this case, an analog voice conversation) occupies 3 kHz below it.
+The small vertical yellow line represents the carrier signal at 7176 kHz, while the actual information (in this case, an analog voice conversation) occupies a 3 khz-wide sideband below it.

-:    And here's USB:
+:    And here's a USB signal:
 ![](USB.png)
-Carrier signal at 14135 kHz with the information occupying 3 kHz above that.
+Carrier signal near 14135 kHz with the information occupying a 3 kHz-wide sideband above that.

 :    Voice broadcasts almost always use Single Sideband, but there's no rule about whether they use USB or LSB, only tradition and convention.
 HAMs generally use LSB below 10000 kHz and USB above, while non-HAM voice broadcasts usually use USB.
 Data transmissions also usually use USB.